WeienLi/Full-Scale-Movie-Recommendation-System/README.md

 Stops all running Docker instances of the Flask API server.

 ```
-./stop.sh
+./docker.sh stop
 ```

 #### Loading the ALS model

 To the load the ALS model make sure the folder is approriatedly downloaded and DO NOT ZIP, zip will loses metadata of the model.

 Import neccessary dependency to load the model